Adeity/License-Management-Portal-FE/README.md

 This is a [Next.js](https://nextjs.org/) project for managing organizations, resellers, and license packages.
 The project uses Material UI for the UI, Cypress for end-to-end testing, and Jest for unit testing.

-The backend part can be founh [here](https://github.com/Adeity/dp-be-new)
+The backend part can be found [here](https://github.com/Adeity/License-Management-Portal-BE)

 ## Features